Paolo Battino Vittorelli

-Paolo Vittorelli was the pseudonym used by Raffaello Battino (9 July 1915 – 24 March 2003), an Italian journalist-commentator, author and politician of the centre-left.
-As his public profile grew, he was increasingly referred to as Paolo Battino Vittorelli, the name by which he is identified in most posthumous sources.
-He engaged actively in antifascist propaganda work during the war years, most of which he spent exiled in Cairo.
+Paolo Battino Vittorelli (9 July 1915 – 24 March 2003) was an Egyptian–Italian author, journalist, political commentator, and politician of the centre-left.
+He actively engaged in anti-fascist propaganda during the war years, most of which he spent exiled in Egypt as an anti-fascist publicist and professor at Cairo University.

 Biography

 Family provenance and early years

-Paolo Battino Vittorelli was born (as Raffaello Battino) in Alexandria at a time when Egypt was controlled militarily and politically as part of the British empire.
-His family identity would have been regarded as Graeco-Italian Jewish.
-His ancestral roots tracked back to Corfu, which had been ruled from Venice for half a millennium until the end of the eighteenth century, and which remained heavily influenced by Venetian and Italian culture through the nineteenth and early twentieth centuries.
-Amedeo Battino, his father, had graduated from the University of Athens and then as a newly qualified lawyer moved to Egypt in 1908, attracted by the commercial opportunities and the booming free-wheeling economy which had opened up to European businesses since the Opening of the Suez Canal back in 1864.
+Paolo Battino Vittorelli was born as "Raffaello Battino" to an Italian–Jewish family in Alexandria, Sultanate of Egypt, at the time a protectorate of the British Empire.
+His ancestral roots tracked back to Corfu, which had been ruled by the Republic of Venice for half a millennium until the end of the 18th century, and which remained heavily influenced by Venetian and Italian culture through the 19th and early 20th centuries.
+Amedeo Battino, his father, had graduated from the University of Athens and then as a newly qualified lawyer moved to the Khedivate of Egypt in 1908, an autonomous tributary state of the Ottoman Empire, attracted by the commercial opportunities and the booming free-wheeling economy which had opened up to European businesses since the opening of the Suez Canal in 1864.

 His mother, born Blanche Caroli, ended up in Alexandria after Giacomo Caroli, her own father (and thereby Raffaello's maternal grandfather) had moved to Egypt following the death of his wife (born Emilia Mattatia, Raffaello's maternal grandmother), and set himself up in business as the owner-manager of a small hotel in Alexandria.
 Giacomo Caroli was born in Trieste but moved to Corfu when he married, as his second wife, Emilia Mattatia, who had grown up on the island.
-The child grew up bilingual, fluent both in Italian and in French, which was the language still favoured by the largely "expatriate European" community of bourgeois businessmen and bureaucrats in Egypt.
+The child grew up bilingual, fluent both in Italian and French; the latter was the language still favoured by the largely expatriate Western European community of bourgeois businessmen and bureaucrats in British-ruled Egypt.

 "Giustizia e Libertà" in France

-He moved to France in order to complete his law studies in 1936.
-In France he came into contact with the Rosselli brothers and joined up with their exiled antifascist Justice and Freedom (Giustizia e Libertà; GL) movement.
-Aldo Garòsci, a leading group member and anti-Mussolini activist who had been in Paris since 1932, suggested that he should use the secret pseudonym "Paolo Vittorelli".
-It was common for left-wing government opponents to adopt secret code names in order to confuse the security services.
-Raffaello Battino's code name became a new identity, however, which he would retain for the rest of his life, long after the Fascist regime and its officials had lost their leader and fallen from power.
-In 1937, based in Paris, Paolo Vittorelli became a contributor to the movement's weekly political magazine which was also named Giustizia e Libertà.
+He moved to Paris, France in order to complete his law studies in 1936.
+He came into contact with the Rosselli brothers and joined up with their exiled anti-fascist Justice and Freedom (Giustizia e Libertà; GL) movement.
+Aldo Garòsci, a leading group member and anti-fascist militant who had been in Paris since 1932, suggested that he should use the secret pseudonym "Paolo Vittorelli".
+Raffaello Battino's code name became a new identity, however, which he would retain for the rest of his life, long after the Italian Fascist regime and its officials had lost their leader and fallen from power.
+In 1937, Paolo Vittorelli became a contributor to the movement's weekly political magazine, which was also named Giustizia e Libertà.